RevMask/Achiever/README.md

   yesno       Receive a yes/no answer to your pressing question
 General:
-  currtime    Displays current time in UTC or specified timezone dudeme      Request the Dude role info        Information for various things. joined      Tells you when you joined and how long you've been a member.
+  currtime    Displays current time in UTC or specified timezone dudeme      Request the Dude role (removed) info        Information for various things. joined      Tells you when you joined and how long you've been a member.
 Music: